otterengine/OtterEJ/README.md

 ### Benefit

-* 스프링 설정을 쉽고 편리하게 해줄 수 있다. ( like Spring Boot )
+* It can give the "SpringFramework" settings easy and convenient. ( like Spring Boot )
-* Framework4J 와 Framework4P의 호환성을 통하여 PHP와 JAVA의 변환이 쉽다.
+* Through compatibility with Framework4J, Framework4P easy conversion of PHP and JAVA.
-* 툴을 사용하여 Scafoldding 처리를 함으로서 쉽고 빠르게 사이트 구축이 가능하다.
+* Easily and quickly by a process using a site building tools are available.

 ### Usage Framework & Platform